theima/ein/README.md

 #### e-for

-> **Note:** Only arrays at this point, not any Iterable.
+> **Note:** Only arrays at this point, not any `Iterable`.

-Iterates over an array and creates an element for each value using the corresponding array-element as `model` for the element.
+Iterates over an array and creates an `element` for each value using the corresponding array-element as `model` for the element.
+The elements will be given the model that corresponds to its position in the array.
+The `model` will be decorated with an `index` property if it doesn't already exist on the `model`.
+A property, `e-for-index-name` can be added to decorate with the index under a certain property name.
+If the property exists on the model it will be overwritten.
+Elements are tracked by an `id` property.
+By default if the `model` is an object and it has an `id` property that will be used.
+By adding `e-for-id` the given string will be used as an id for the element.
+Neihter of these additional properties can use dynamic values, the should be `strings`.

 ### Elements